KABASINGAarsene/iTABAZA_FOUNDATION/README.md

 iTABAZA is more than just a software platform , it is a **healthcare revolution** built to meet the unique challenges of Rwanda’s growing population.
 By providing tools tailored to every role in the medical ecosystem and ensuring access for even the most vulnerable, it sets a new standard in African digital health innovation.

-In the next chapter, we will dive deeper into **technical and architectural design** , how this system was built, the tech stacks used, and how scalability, security, and data privacy were prioritized from day one.
+In the next following part, we will dive deeper into **technical and architectural design** , how this system was built, the tech stacks used, and how scalability, security, and data privacy were prioritized from day one.

  **KEY FUNCTIONALITIES**